SettleMint

 Use provider intake when monitoring alerts should affect AML claim state or monitoring history for DALP identities.

-Monitoring integrations still require subject mapping before a provider event can affect a claim.
+Monitoring integrations require subject mapping before a provider event can affect a claim.
 Unmapped provider events are retained for audit but do not create an on-chain claim effect.

 How provider events become enforceable claims